 *End of story?
 Electrics win hands down?
 No, not quite.
 We didn't talk about value depreciation.
 It's the biggest cost of all but is often overlooked because it's not easy to judge.

 Looking at the Honda, it has a big problem because it will be excluded from no-emission zones in the near future.
 It may even be unsellable in 5 years time.
-On the other hand, the Alien also has a problem because it's expensive battery slowly degrades and will need replacing.
-In fact, the cost of a new battery after 5 years is almost the same as the amount you save on running costs in the period.
-This means that the conclusion should be altered a little to say that for people living out of no-emission zones, there is probably no significant cost difference.
+On the other hand, the Type 601 also has a problem because it's battery slowly degrades and will need replacing after 5-10 years.
+Overall, the likelihood is that the Honda's depreciation will be far higher than the replacement battery cost, and the cost saving may be even higher in the end.

 Thanks to Clay Bearman for the idea.
 Original post: https://www.youtube.com/watch?v=lRw4HFjQlK0